microsoft/api-guidelines/graph/patterns/viewpoint.md

 Microsoft Graph API Design Pattern

-*The viewpoint pattern provides the ability to manage an individual status of a shared object for multiple independent actors.*
+*The viewpoint pattern provides the ability to manage properties of a shared object that have different values for different users.*

 ## Problem
 A shared resource, such as a website or a group message, may have different states for different users who access it at different times in an organizational context.
 For example, user1 may read and delete a message, while user2 may not have seen it yet.
 This usually happens when a shared item is presented in an individual context.